radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 description: Namespace Configuration Guide
 ---

-# Chapter 3: Virtual Views of LDAP Backends
+# Virtual Views of LDAP Backends

 Virtual views can be configured for LDAP directories and are associated with a specific root naming context.
 A root naming context is the very top node of a virtual directory tree and RadiantOne can respond to many different root naming contexts.
 This section describes how to create root naming contexts for LDAP directory backend data sources.